|Business Rating:||4.1 / 5|

-The Hilton Honors Business card recently increased its introductory bonus to 150,000 bonus points for spending $2,000 in the first three months.
-Not only is this bonus higher than the previous offer of 130,000 points, but it also requires a lower spend ($2,000 in the first three months for the current bonus versus $3,000 for the previous offer).
-On top of that, you’ll earn a $150 statement credit after your first purchase on the card within three months.
+The Hilton Honors Business card recently decreased its introductory bonus slightly, from 150,000 bonus points to 130,000 points for spending $3,000 in the first three months.
+Not only is this bonus lower than the previous offer, but it also requires a higher spend ($3,000 in the first three months for the current bonus versus $2,000 for the previous offer).
+That said, the previous bonus marked the card’s highest to date, so was bound to drop eventually.

-That said, you’ll need to keep in mind that the offer is not quite as generous as it seems, because Hilton points are inflated – worth about half of the average rewards program point.
-Still, those 150,000 bonus points can amount to a fair number of free nights if you’re flexible on how you spend them.
-You can get as many as 30 nights if you can find a room in the 5,000-point range (or, up to 37 nights if you take advantage of Hilton’s free fifth night benefit on rewards stays).
+Even though the card’s bonus has gone down, it could still be quite valuable.
+Keep in mind though that the offer is not quite as generous as it seems, because Hilton points are inflated – worth about half of the average rewards program point.
+Still, those 130,000 bonus points can amount to a fair number of free nights if you’re flexible on how you spend them.
+You can get as many as 26 nights if you can find a room in the 5,000-point range (even more if you take advantage of Hilton’s free fifth night benefit on rewards stays).

 Additional free nights each year